1 | Dinnik’s viper |

 3 | Orlov’s viper |

-Orlov’s viper specialises in being muddy brown, against a dense black zigzag running down their spine.
-They also have white markings on their face, just on the lower lip.
+A rare viper which is sliding steadily towards extinction.
 Vipera orlovi inhabits the Caucasus mountains, but only small pockets within Russia.
-They lie to the northwest of Dinnik’s viper, and don’t stray into Azerbaijan or Armenia.
+They lie roughly to the northwest of Dinnik’s viper, and don’t stray into Azerbaijan or Armenia at all.

-Orlov’s viper is another small species, measuring 60cm.
-Its venom contains 135 proteins, and consists of 22% PLA2s, and 24% serine proteases.
+Orlov’s viper is another small species, measuring 50-60cm.
+The species was only discovered in 2001, and the first individual ever described measured 51.4cm.
+Orlov’s viper specialises in being muddy brown, contrasting against a dense black zigzag running down their spine.
+Its venom contains at least 135 proteins, and consists of 22% PLA2s and 24% serine proteases.
 No actual human bites are on record, but these toxins are known to shred human skin tissue.

-Orlov’s viper is endangered and declining rapidly.
+Orlov’s viper is already endangered and declining rapidly.
 They live in one region on the northeast coast of the Black Sea – Krasnodar Krai, a popular tourist hub with many sprawling villas.
 They stick to altitudes of 400-950 metres, and areas with a Mediterranean climate, such as warm riparian glades and juniper forests.

-4 | Steppe viper |
+4 | Renard’s viper |

 Vipera renardi has a calmer temperament than the nearby adder.
-They’re timid, reluctant to bite, and seek to escape if possible.
-Renard’s viper bites rarely kill.
-Instead, they cause agonising local symptoms such as extreme pain, redness and swelling that spreads far beyond the bite sight.
-There’s also mild neurotoxic symptoms like dizziness and drowsiness.
-As they live near normal Ukrainians rather than rugged mountains, there’s more bite data than for some species.
-No human deaths have been recorded, but there’s a few recorded horse deaths.
+They’re timid, reluctant to bite, and usually seek to escape if possible.
+If they do bite, their venom is rarely fatal, but far from a fun time.
+Instead, they cause agonising local symptoms such as extreme pain, redness and swelling that spreads far beyond the bite site.
+There’s also mild neurotoxic symptoms such as dizziness and drowsiness.

 5 | Caucasus viper |

-The Caucasus viper has a non-fussy diet, featuring mice, lizards and frogs alike.
+The Caucasus viper has a non-fussy diet, including mice, lizards and frogs alike.
 According to a 2016 study, its venom contains 116 proteins.
 3 other viper species were tested, and Vipera kaznakovi contained 6 unique toxins.
-Its main toxins are PLA2s (41%), which attack internal organs, and snake venom metalloproteinases (14%), which cause necrosis and tissue damage.
-The venom also contains hyaluronidase, a tactical ingredient, which dissolves skin cells to allow venom to diffuse faster.
-All this is just theoretical though – there’s no detailed reports on human bites, except vague mentions of occasional deaths in old Russian journals.
+Its main toxins are PLA2s (41% of the total), which attack internal organs, and snake venom metalloproteinases (14%), which cause necrosis and tissue damage.

 6 | Darevskii’s viper |